fabiopacificicom/gemini-ai-artisan-for-laravel/README.md

 This will prompt for a question.

-**Available options**
+**Available options**:

---table: provide a name of a table, the table structure context will be provided to Gemini to better support.
+1. --table: provide a name of a table, the table structure context will be provided to Gemini to better support.
---model: this is set to gemini by default for now
+2. --model: this is set to gemini by default for now
---logs: The default yes, set to no to ignore your log file. (log file max 5000 characters)
+3. --logs: The default yes, set to no to ignore your log file. (log file max 5000 characters)